aomlomics/FAIReSheets/README.md

 When you run FAIReSheets for the first time, the following will happen:

-1. The tool will download the necessary authentication credentials
+1. The tool will download the authentication credentials from the Git Gist URL sent to you via email
 2. A browser window will open asking you to sign in with your Google account
 3. You'll be asked to grant permission to FAIReSheets to access your Google Sheets
 4. After granting permission, the tool will save a token for future use